Review

 Dance Stop Studios: Capezio Ballet Pink for ballet/combination classes, Capezio Caramel for tap and jazzSame studio, two color routes by class type, easy to buy the wrong pair if you assume one shade covers everything.Match the brand AND the color name before checking price.
 Two different orders means two different shades.

-Seven Hills Dance Studio: skin-tone stirrup tights required for most spring recital dances, pink tights for balletRecital tights ≠ class tights.
+Seven Hills Dance Studio: skin-tone stirrup tights required for most spring recital dances, pink tights for balletRecital tights are not the same as class tights.
 Buying class tights for recital is a real mistake.Don't assume your class tights work on stage.
 Read the recital instructions separately.

 Seven Hills recital: Caramel and Light Suntan are the skin-tone routes; Philadelphia Dance Theatre allows skin-tone tights for a specific levelSkin-tone is not a shade name, it's a category.
 Caramel, Light Suntan, Mocha, and Coffee are all skin-tone tights for different dancers.Photograph the example pair if the studio has one.
 Match the dancer's skin, not the dancer next to her.